 Infrastructure-as-a-Service (IaaS)

-With this model, you rent servers, networking, and storage capacity from a cloud provider on a pay-as-you-go model, such as from AWS, Azure, or Alibaba.
+With this model, you rent servers, networking, and storage capacity from a cloud provider on a pay-as-you-go model, such as AWS, Azure, or Alibaba.
 You can increase or decrease these resources as you require to meet your changing computing needs.

 OpenStack, DigitalOcean, and Google Compute Engine are three examples of IaaS providers.